Frequently Asked Questions about Hotel Barging

-What sort of activities will I find during my barge trip?
+What sort of activities will I find during my hotel barge trip?

 Lots!
 Each morning and again after lunch, guided tours to historic and cultural sites of the region provide guests many interesting choices from visiting chateaux, famous vineyards, country market towns, private gardens to museums celebrating art, weapons, textiles or bread!
-Other interests, like golf, ballooning, riding and tennis are also accommodated.
-(In between, there is fine food & drink) Each barge has a designated crew member guide and an air-conditioned van or bus that travels with it, for daily excursions to points of interest such as nearby chateaux, colourful local markets, ancient monasteries, or fascinating specialty museums.
-Of course there is also the joy of the cruising itself to look forward to.
+Other interests, like golf, ballooning, riding and tennis are also accommodated and, of course, in between, you will enjoy fine food & wine every day.
+Each hotel barge has a designated crew member guide and an air-conditioned van or bus that travels with it, for daily excursions to places of interest such as nearby chateaux, colourful local markets, ancient monasteries, or fascinating specialty museums.
+Of course there is also the joy of the cruising itself.

-Is barging only for the sedentary, older traveller?
+Is hotel barging only for the sedentary, older traveller?

 How does your pricing work?

 All prices were accurate when we went to press but are subject to change thereafter.
 Individual prices are applicable to two guests sharing a twin/double cabin.
-Prices for single travellers with incur a single supplement on all vessels except those with single cabins.
+Prices for single travellers with incur a single supplement on all vessels.

-What do the rates on the barges include?
+What do the rates on the hotel barges include?

-All meals catered for by our on board Master Chef, all good regional wines served throughout the cruise, open bar with a large selection of alcoholic and non alcoholic beverages, chauffeured and guided sightseeing and use of all barge facilities such as bicycles.
-Some barges also have jacuzzi, sauna, chart room with TV/DVD.
+All meals catered for by our on board Master Chef, good regional wines served throughout the cruise, an open bar with a large selection of alcoholic and non-alcoholic drinks, chauffeured and guided sightseeing and use of all barge facilities such as bicycles.
+Some barges also have an on-deck jacuzzi.
 Local transfers to your barge are included and we will advise you of your meeting point at time of booking.
-On our Family Charter Cruises equipment for babies and children will be included on most vessels; Cribs, Travel Cot, High Chair, Car Seats, toys, children bicycles and baby bicycle seats.
+On our Family Charter Cruises equipment for babies and children will be included on most vessels; cribs, travel cot, high chair, car seats, toys, children bicycles and baby bicycle seats.

-What do the rates on the barges not include?
+What do the rates on the hotel barges not include?

 Optional hot air ballooning.
 Medical Cancellation Insurance: We strongly recommend the purchase of medical cancellation insurance within 14 days of submitting deposit for your cruise.
 The optional gratuity.

-Length of Cruise: Barge cruises are six nights / seven days in length.
-The great majority of our departures are on Sunday and finish on Saturday morning although some weekday departures are available.
+Our hotel arge cruises are six nights / seven days in length, starting on Sunday afternoon and finishing on Saturday morning.
 It is possible to do multiple cruises joined together and we occasionally have special extended cruises.

-In France, Germany, Italy, Scotland, Holland, Belgium, Luxemburg, Ireland and England, most of our cruises start early April to mid November, but some vessels in France, England and Scotland can cruise during the winter.
+In France, Germany, Italy, Scotland, Holland, Belgium, Luxemburg, Ireland and England, most of our hotel barges cruise from early April to early November.
+Some vessels can cruise during the winter, subject to conditions.

-If I am physically challenged can I cruise on one of your boats?
+If I am physically challenged can I cruise on one of your barges?

-Two of are barges are wheelchair accessible and have all the facilities required for those who are less physically able including a lift.
-There are some programs, which are not feasible for travellers who are physically challenged.
+One of our hotel barges is wheelchair accessible with all the facilities required for those who are less physically able, including a lift, although guests cannot not be wheelchair bound.
+There are some programmes, which are not feasible for travellers who are physically challenged.
 Please be sure to check with us prior to booking.
 Barges, as a rule, are not suitable for those who are physically challenged since they rarely have elevators between decks, and the mooring is not alongside quays or piers.